top of page

 PBT (Polybutylene Terephthalate)

-Plastics That Are Challenging for Ultrasonic Welding
+Plastics That Pose Challenges for Ultrasonic Welding

 HDPE (High-Density Polyethylene)